fbpx

 How Difficult is the Makalu Expedition?

-Makalu Expedition is one of the world’s most technically challenging mountains.
+Makalu Expedition is one of the world’s most technically challenging mountains and difficult climbs of the eight-thousanders.
+Moreover, it is considered one of the most difficult mountains in the world to ascend.
 Technical sections will test you to the core, with freezing temperatures, oxygen levels, and bulky clothing.
 Due to its notorious knife-edge ridges and steep pitches, you will need to use fixed ropes, crampons, and axes.
 Climbers can practice using them on training peaks before attempting an actual climb.
 Other factors such as sleep deprivation, frostbite, altitude sickness, etc., should also be considered.
 It is best to reach the summit before noon to avoid strong afternoon winds.
 In addition to these factors, exhaustion also increases the difficulty level.
 In order to prevent this, the Makalu Expedition includes an acclimatization walk and a short hour-long walk.
+The final ascent of the summit pyramid involves technical rock climbing.

 Nepal Wilderness Trekking PVT is a Nepali expedition and peak climbing company founded over 20 years ago.
 Therefore, Nepali local companies perform all of the legal, administrative, logistical, guiding, and support services in Nepal, as well as being legally responsible for the expedition’s safe and responsible conduct with competitive expedition costs.
 All of our team are experts in climbing expeditions in the Nepalese Himalayas